 12 of the Best Scuba Diving Sites in Asia

 Sometimes, the most beautiful things in the world simply can’t be found on land.
 What dwells beneath ground level in our vast oceans is like a universe all of its own, and if you have an adventurous bone in your body, you’ll agree that it’s worth exploring.
-Here at Ampersand, we offer Scuba Diving Experiences across all destinations in Asia.
+Scuba diving in Asia can add some of the most rewarding experiences, and we offer scuba diving experiences across all destinations in Asia.
 Read on for some of our favourite diving spots:

 Rising out of the water off the coast of Phuket is the treacherously-titled Shark Point, otherwise known to the locals as Hin Musang.
-If you’re expecting to swim with the sharks, this is the ultimate diving spot in Thailand to do so.
+If you’re expecting to swim with the sharks, this is the ultimate diving spot off the coast of Thailand to do so.
 Although just a small spear of rock, spiking no more than 20 metres above sea level, what resides beneath is something of a surprise to many divers; the reef below is vast with gardens of both hard and soft corals and the water offers around 10 to 20 metres of visibility.
-As well as being a great dive spot for catching sight of the beautiful Leopard Shark and Reef Shark, you will be able to see many schools of tropical fish and sea-life.
+As well as being one of the best dive spots in Southeast Asia, it is also great for catching sight of the beautiful Leopard Shark and Reef Shark, you will also be able to see many schools of tropical fish and sea-life.
 Typical sights will include Morays, Snapper, Scorpio Fish, Cuttle Fish, Squid, and a whole variety of different coral.
 Although Reef Sharks and Leopard Sharks are considered safe enough to swim with, diving at Hin Musang is certainly not for the fainthearted.
 Despite the slight danger element, this dive spot is suited to all diving levels.

-Top Tip: Never dive in dark or murky water where you will not have full visibility when diving with sharks – and always research the different species in the water before your expedition.
+Top Tip: For shark dives, never dive in dark or murky water where you will not have full visibility – and always research the different species in the water before your expedition.

 2).
 Derawan Islands, East Kalimantan, Indonesia